pivotal/docs-platform-automation/docs/pipeline-design/stemcell-handling.md

     After running the task, the following snippet of code will run:

-{% code_snippet 'pivotal/platform-automation', 'assign-stemcell-support' %}
+{% code_snippet 'tasks', 'assign-stemcell-support' %}

    The task will put a config file with two values, `product` and `stemcell` into the `assign-stemcell-config` output directory.